vapor/blog/Content/posts/jwtkit-v5.md

 }
 ```

-Then, you can simply use your new parser and serialiser like this:
+Then, you can simply use your new parser and serializer like this:

 ```swift
 let keyCollection = await JWTKeyCollection()